On this page

 - Study rooms and scanners can be reserved up to three months in advance.

-- If the patron who reserved a study room or scanner does not claim the resource on time, the reservation may be cancelled after a 15-minute grace period.
+- If the patron who reserved a study room or scanner does not claim the resource on time, the reservation will be cancelled after a 15-minute grace period.

 - If a resource is left unattended for longer than 30 minutes, the reservation may be cancelled.